 VII.
 Small Business Regulatory Enforcement Fairness Act

-The Office of Management and Budget has determined that the final rule is not a “major rule” within the meaning of the relevant sections of the Small Business Regulatory Enforcement Fairness Act of 1996 (“SBREFA”) (5 U.S.C.
+The Office of Management and Budget has determined that the interim rule is Start Printed Page 14631not a “major rule” within the meaning of the relevant sections of the Small Business Regulatory Enforcement Fairness Act of 1996 (“SBREFA”) (5 U.S.C.
 801 et seq.).
-As required by SBREFA, the FDIC will file the appropriate reports with Congress and the General Accounting Office so that the final rule may be reviewed.Start List of Subjects
+As required by SBREFA, the FDIC will file the appropriate reports with Congress and the General Accounting Office so that the interim rule may be reviewed.Start List of Subjects

 List of Subjects in 12 CFR Part 330